mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 ## The wiper function

 The function itself is a `void` one.
 Meaning the attacker didn't really care if the wiping is successful or not.
-Reading a bit of the function itself, the first bit if interesting information is seen on line ~180.
+Reading a bit of the function itself, the first bit of interesting information is seen at line ~180.
 There seems to be another function, that gets called with both `*` and `\\` values.

 ![ghidra-wiper-1](/img/caddywiper/wiper-ghidra-1.png)